Presentation of modern agricultural machinery. Presentation on agricultural machines. Farming methods

 Agreecultural machines.
 Agreecultural equipment

-Agricultural machinery is one of the most revolutionary inventions of modern technology.
-The elementary human need for food has always forced the development of machinery and technology.
-Over the past 250 years, advances in agricultural technology have changed the way we work and produce food around the world.
+Agricultural machines are one of the most revolutionary inventions of modern technology.
+The basic human need for food has always forced the development of technology.
+Over the past 250 years, advances in agricultural technology have changed the nature of work and food production throughout the world.
 2

-History The first person to switch from hunting and gathering to farming most likely worked with his bare hands and no implements, perhaps occasionally using sticks and stones.
-Tools such as knives, scythes, and wooden plows came along after a while and dominated agriculture for thousands of years.
-At that time, almost everyone was engaged in farming, since the limited technology of those years barely made it possible to feed a family.
+History The first man to move from hunting and gathering to farming most likely worked with his bare hands without any tools, perhaps with the occasional use of sticks and stones.
+Tools such as knives, scythes and wooden plows appeared some time later and dominated agriculture for thousands of years.
+At that time, almost everyone was engaged in farming, since the limited technology of those years was barely enough to feed a family.
 3

-With the advent of the industrial revolution and the development of more complex machines, farming methods took a great leap forward.
-Instead of harvesting cereals by hand with sharp blades, wheeled machines began to be used, which cut off large ones in one pass.
+With the advent of the Industrial Revolution and the development of more complex machines, farming methods took great leaps forward.
+Instead of harvesting grain by hand using sharp blades, wheeled machines began to be used, which cut off large grains in one pass.
 Instead of manual threshing, threshers began to be used, which immediately separated the seeds from other parts of the plants.
 4

-Types of Agricultural Machines Combines had a chance to take all the work away from tractors, but tractors still do the bulk of the work on modern farms.
-They are used to move equipment - machines that plow the land, sow seeds, or perform several operations at once.
-Plowing machines prepare the soil for planting by loosening it, destroying weeds and competing plants.
+Types of Farm Machines Combines had a chance to take over all the work from tractors, but tractors still do most of the work on modern farms.
+They are used to move equipment - machines that plow the ground, sow seeds, or perform several operations at once.
+Plowing machines prepare the soil for planting by loosening it and destroying weeds and competing plants.
 The most famous such device is the plow, an ancient tool that was greatly improved by John Deere.
-Nowadays, plows are used less often, as disc machines have appeared that wrap the soil layer and chisel machines that work the soil to the right depth while retaining moisture.
-Seeders and planters are also widespread.
-Planters are used for automated planting of seedlings.
-After planting, various machines are used for inter-row weed control, fertilizer and pesticide applications.
-Hay presses are used to densely pack herbs, in particular alfalfa.
+Plows are used less frequently these days due to the introduction of disc machines, which turn the soil layer, and chisel machines, which till the soil to the desired depth, retaining moisture.
+Seeders and planters are also widely used.
+Planting machines are used for automated planting of seedlings.
+After planting, various machines are used to control weeds between rows, apply fertilizers and pesticides.
+Hay balers are used to densely pack grasses, particularly alfalfa.
 In addition, a wide variety of machines are used for farming, including trucks, helicopters and airplanes.
 5

-New technologies and the future The fundamentals of agricultural machinery technology have not changed much in the last hundred years.
-While today's harvesters and planters are much faster than their predecessors, $250,000 harvesters cut, thresh and separate crops the same way they did years ago.
-However, machine control has changed as computerized control systems, GPS navigation and self-guidance programs make modern machines more accurate and less wasteful in their use of fuel, seeds and fertilizers.
-For the foreseeable future, agricultural machines will be able to steer themselves using GPS navigation and electronic sensors.
+New technologies and the future The basic technology of agricultural machinery has not undergone major changes over the past hundred years.
+Although today's harvesters and planters are much faster than their predecessors, $250,000 combines cut, thresh and separate produce in the same way they did years ago.
+However, machine control has changed as computerized control systems, GPS navigation and self-driving programs make modern machines more accurate and less wasteful in their use of fuel, seeds and fertilizers.
+In the foreseeable future, agricultural machines will be able to drive themselves using GPS navigation and electronic sensors.
 6

 New technologies 7

-Thank you for your attention The presentation was made by a student of the Baimak Agricultural College Shangireev Rifat
+Thank you for your attention.
+The presentation was made by a student of the Baymak Agricultural College Shangireev Rifat

-Mud flow (in hydrology from Arabic sayl "stormy stream") a stream with a very high concentration of mineral particles, stones and rock fragments (up to 50-60% of the volume of the stream), suddenly arising in the basins of small mountain rivers and dry dens and usually caused by heavy rainfall or rapid snowmelt.
-Arab hydrology. mineral rocks basins of dry dens rainfall snowmelt Mudflow is something between a liquid and a solid mass.
-This phenomenon is short-term (usually it lasts 13 hours), typical for small streams up to 2530 km long and with a catchment area up to km².
+Mudflow (in hydrology from Arabic sayl "stormy stream") a flow with a very high concentration of mineral particles, stones and rock fragments (up to 50-60% of the flow volume), suddenly appearing in the basins of small mountain rivers and dry ravines and caused, as a rule, rainfall or rapid snow melting. hydrology Arab. mineral rocks basins dry lairs rainfall snowmelt Mudflow is something between a liquid and a solid mass.
+This phenomenon is short-term (usually it lasts 13 hours), characteristic of small watercourses up to 2530 km long and with a catchment area of up to km².

-The speed of mudflows is on average 24 m/s, sometimes 46 m/s, which causes their great destructive effect.
-On their way, the streams lay deep channels, which in usual time are dry or contain small streams.
-Mudflow material is deposited in foothill plains.
+The speed of movement of mudflows is on average 24 m/s, sometimes 46 m/s, which causes their great destructive effect.
+On their way, the streams lay deep channels, which usual time They are dry or contain small streams.
+Mudflow material is deposited in the foothill plains.
 Mudflows are characterized by the advancement of its frontal part in the form of a shaft of water and sediment, or more often by the presence of a series of successively shifting shafts.
-The passage of the mudflow is accompanied by significant reformations of the channel.
+The passage of a mudflow is accompanied by significant reformations of the riverbed.

-Mudflow occurs as a result of intense and prolonged showers, rapid melting of glaciers or seasonal snow cover, as well as due to the collapse of large amounts of loose clastic material into the channel (with terrain slopes of at least 0.080.10).
-Deforestation in mountainous areas can be a decisive factor in the occurrence.
-Tree roots hold the top of the soil, which prevents the occurrence of a mudflow. slopes Sometimes mudflows occur in the basins of small mountain rivers and dry ravines with significant (at least 0.10) thalweg slopes and in the presence of large accumulations of weathering products. thalweg According to the mechanism of origin, erosion, breakthrough and landslide mudflows are distinguished.
+Mudflow occurs as a result of intense and prolonged rainfall, rapid melting of glaciers or seasonal snow cover, as well as due to the collapse of large quantities of loose debris into the riverbed (with terrain slopes of at least 0.080.10).
+The decisive factor in the occurrence may be deforestation in mountainous areas; tree roots hold the top of the soil, which prevents the occurrence of a mudflow. slopes Sometimes mudflows occur in the basins of small mountain rivers and dry ravines with significant (at least 0.10) thalweg slopes and in the presence of large accumulations of weathering products. thalweg According to the mechanism of origin, erosional, breakthrough and landslide mudflows are distinguished.

-Earthquakes As a result of earthquakes, broken fragments of glaciers or rocks can block the path of rivers, forming very unstable dams.
-When such a dam is destroyed, water is not discharged from it gradually, but instantly, which contributes to the accumulation of unimaginable kinetic energy by the flow.
+Seismic debris flows As a result of earthquakes, broken fragments of glaciers or rocks can block the path of rivers, forming very unstable dams.
+When such a dam is destroyed, water is released from it not gradually, but instantly, which contributes to the accumulation of unimaginable kinetic energy by the flow.

-Lahars mudflows of volcanic origin.
-As a result of the ejection of lava or the descent of pyroclastic flows, the snow cover and glaciers on the slopes of the volcano rapidly melt, and the resulting water mixes with ash and rocks.
-During the eruption of Vesuvius in 79, under the ashes of which Pompeii was buried, the city of Herculaneum filled up with a three-meter layer of mud-stone mass brought by sugar.
-During excavations, it was found that the mudflow shell of Herculaneum is much denser than the ash layer of Pompeii.
+Lahars are mudflows of volcanic origin.
+As a result of lava ejection or pyroclastic flows, rapid melting of snow cover and glaciers on the slopes of the volcano occurs, and the resulting water mixes with ash and rocks.
+During the eruption of Vesuvius in 79, under the ashes of which Pompeii was buried, the city of Herculaneum was covered with a three-meter layer of mud-stone mass brought with sugar.
+During excavations it was discovered that the mudflow shell of Herculaneum is much denser than the ash layer of Pompeii.
 Vesuvius Pompeii Herculaneum

-Connected streams include mud-stone streams, in which water practically does not separate from the solid part.
-They have a large volumetric weight (up to 1.5-2.0 t/m³) and a great destructive power.
-Incoherent include water stone streams.
-Water transports clastic material and, as the speed decreases, deposits it in the channel or in the area of the alluvial fan on the foothill plain.
-Volumetric weight of water of stone mudflows.
+Connected streams include mud-stone flows in which water is practically not separated from the solid part.
+They have a large volumetric weight (up to 1.52.0 t/m³) and great destructive power.
+Water and stone streams are classified as incoherent.
+Water transports debris and, as its velocity decreases, deposits it in the channel or fan area on the foothill plain.
+Volumetric weight of water from rock mudflows.

-Mud mudflows mixture of water with fine earth at a low concentration of stones, bulk density y=1.52 t/m³ Mudstone mudflows mixture of water, pebbles, gravel, small stones, y=2.12.5 t/m³ with predominantly large stones, y=1.11.5 t/m³
+Mud mudflows are a mixture of water and fine earth with a small concentration of stones, volumetric weight y = 1.52 t/m³ Mud-stone mudflows are a mixture of water, pebbles, gravel, small stones, y = 2.12.5 t/m³ Water-stone (alluvial) mudflows are a mixture of water with predominantly large stones, y=1.11.5 t/m³

-Mudflows can produce enormous destruction.
-The fight against mudflows is carried out mainly by fixing the soil and vegetation cover, building special hydraulic structures.
-To combat mudflows, preventive measures and the construction of engineering structures are being carried out.
-The use of certain methods of control is determined by the zones of the mudflow basin.
-Preventive measures are taken to prevent the occurrence of mudflow or weaken its effect at the very beginning of the process.
-The most radical means is afforestation on mudflow-prone mountain slopes.
-The forest regulates the flow, reduces the mass of water, cuts the streams into separate weakened jets.
-In the catchment area, it is impossible to cut down the forest and disturb the sod cover.
-Here it is advisable to increase the stability of the slopes by terracing, to intercept and divert water by upland ditches and earthen ramparts.
+Mudflows can cause enormous destruction.
+The fight against mudflows is carried out mainly by securing soil and vegetation cover and constructing special hydraulic structures.
+To combat mudflows, preventive measures and construction of engineering structures are carried out.
+The use of certain control methods is determined by the zones of the mudflow basin.
+Preventive measures are taken to prevent the occurrence of a mudflow or weaken its effect at the very beginning of the process.
+The most radical remedy is afforestation on mudflow-prone mountain slopes.
+The forest regulates flow, reduces the mass of water, and cuts streams into separate weakened streams.
+It is forbidden to cut down forests or disturb the turf cover in the catchment area.
+Here it is advisable to increase the stability of slopes by terracing, intercept and drain water with upland ditches and earthen ramparts.
 In mudflow channels, dams have the greatest effect.
-These structures made of stone and concrete, installed across the channel, delay the mudflow and take away part of the solid material from it.
-The semi-dams push the flow towards the shore, which is less prone to breaking.
-Mudflow traps are used in the form of pits and pools laid on the path of flow; bank-protecting retaining walls are built to prevent erosion of the banks of the channel and protect buildings from the shock force of the mudflow.
-Efficient guiding dams and village storage.
-Dams direct the flow in the right direction and weaken its effect.
-In the areas of settlements and individual structures located in the zone of proluvium deposition, diversion channels are arranged to guide dams, the riverbed is taken into high stone banks that limit the spread of the mudflow.
-To protect road structures, mudflows in the form of reinforced concrete and stone trays are most rational, allowing mudflows to pass above or below the structures.
+These structures made of stone and concrete, installed across the riverbed, delay the mudflow and take away some of the solid material from it.
+Half-dams push the flow toward the shore, which is less susceptible to rupture.
+Mud catchers are used in the form of pits and basins laid in the path of flows; they build bank-protecting retaining walls that prevent erosion of the banks of the riverbed and protect buildings from the impact force of mudflows.
+Guiding dams and mudflow storage facilities are effective.
+Dams direct the flow in the desired direction and weaken its effect.
+At the sites settlements and individual structures located in the proluvium deposition zone, diversion channels are constructed, guide dams are installed, and river beds are taken into high stone banks that limit the spread of the mudflow.
+To protect road structures, the most rational mudflow slopes are in the form of reinforced concrete and stone trays that allow mudflows to pass above or below the structures.

-Hearing the noise of an approaching mudflow, you should immediately rise from the bottom of the hollow up the drain, not less than a meter.
-At the same time, you need to remember that stones of great weight that threaten life can be thrown out of the roaring stream for long distances.
+Having heard the noise of an approaching mudflow, you should immediately rise from the bottom of the ravine up the drainage, no less than m.
+It must be remembered that large stones that threaten life can be thrown from the roaring flow over long distances.

-Provide assistance to the victims and assistance to the formations and bodies that disassemble blockages and drifts along the path of the mudflow and in places where the main mass of the mudflow is removed.
-If you are injured, try to get yourself first aid.
-The affected areas of your body, if possible, should be kept in an elevated position, put on them ice (wet matter), a pressure bandage.
-See your doctor.
+Provide assistance to the victims and assistance to the formations and authorities clearing debris and drifts along the path of the mudflow and in places where the bulk of the mudflow was carried out.
+If you are injured, try to provide yourself with first aid.
+If possible, the affected areas of your body should be kept in an elevated position, ice (wet cloth) and a pressure bandage should be applied to them.
+Consult your doctor.

-Serious material damage was caused to the city by a giant mudflow that hit Almaty in July 1921.
-A mudflow of almost 3 million m 3 swept away on its way and destroyed many buildings and caused great damage to the city.
-All the efforts of the working people were aimed at overcoming the grave consequences of the natural disaster, at restoring what had been destroyed in the shortest possible time.
+Serious material damage caused the city a gigantic mudflow that hit Almaty in July 1921.
+A mud-stone flow of almost 3 million m 3 swept away in its path and destroyed many buildings and caused great damage to the city.
+All the efforts of workers were aimed at overcoming the severe consequences of the natural disaster, at restoring as soon as possible destroyed.

-The construction of the mudflow protection dam "Medeo" in the Medeo tract in the valley of the Malaya Almatinka River began in 1964 and was carried out with the help of blasting.
-The first explosion (right-bank) was made in 1966.
-The second explosion (left-bank) - in 1967.
-The rockfill dam of the first stage, 107 meters high, formed a storage facility with a capacity of 6.2 million cubic meters in the village and was put into operation in 1972.
-In 1973 year, the dam delayed the mudflow with a mass volume of 5.3 million cubic meters.
+The construction of the Medeo mudflow protection dam in the Medeo tract in the valley of the Malaya Almatinka River began in 1964 and was carried out using blasting operations.
+The first explosion (right bank) was carried out in 1966.
+The second explosion (left bank) was in 1967.
+The first stage rockfill dam with a height of 107 meters formed a village storage facility with a capacity of 6.2 million cubic meters and was put into operation in 1972.
+In 1973 year, the dam detained a mudflow with a mass volume of 5.3 million cubic meters.

-July 15, 1973, The entrance of the first wave of a mud-stone stream in the village of a storage facility in the Medeo tract.
-The mudflow hit the body of the dam and choked, filling the pit with itself.
+July 15, 1973, Entrance of the first wave of mud-stone flow into the village storage facility in the Medeo tract.
+The mudflow hit the body of the dam and choked, filling the pit.

-The dam withstood the first assault, but now its siege has begun.
-Mudflow clogged drainage pipes.
-There was a real danger of overflowing the mudflow lake, which every second received up to 12 cubic meters of Almatinka water.
-Work on the dam began as early as 5 am on 16 July.
-It was necessary to use at least 12 powerful pumps, lay kilometers of pipelines.
-They started installing them right away.
-At least 10 dredgers were needed, which were not available in Alma-Ata at all, they were delivered by cargo planes from Moscow, Chelyabinsk and Orenburg, and on July 20 they began to work.
+The dam withstood the first assault, but now the siege has begun.
+The mudflow clogged the drainage pipes.
+Created real danger overflow of the mudflow lake, which received up to 12 cubic meters of Almaty water every second.
+Work on the dam began as early as 5 a.m. on July 16.
+It was necessary to use at least 12 powerful pumps and lay kilometers of pipelines.
+They began to install them immediately.
+At least 10 dredgers were needed, which were not available in Almaty at all; they were delivered by cargo planes from Moscow, Chelyabinsk and Orenburg, and on July 20 they began to work.

 1. Material from Wikipedia, the free encyclopedia.
-2. A. V. Mikheev "Nature Protection".
-3. Materials from the following sites were used: Great mudflow-1973: thirty-five years later Days and nights of courage Photos from the ct.kz forum Photos from the vse.kz forum History in photos
+2. A. V. Mikheev “Nature conservation”.
+3. Materials from the following sites were used: Big village-1973: thirty-five years later Days and nights of courage Photos from the ct.kz forum Photos from the vse.kz forum History in photographs